mlandis/creepy-jerk/README.md

 The model parameters, where sigma-modelType is the Brownian motion component rate parameter, and the remaining parameters (if any) are the jump component parameters

-To interpret your MCMC posterior, we recommend using <a href="http://tree.bio.ed.ac.uk/software/tracer/">Tracer</a>.

 ####*output_filename*.jumps.txt